Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Experimental Methods

+The standard experimental method for quenching quantum gases through the superfluid phase transition has been to use evaporative cooling, but for atoms with a Feshbach resonance like lithium, it is also possible to drive the system through a phase transition with a ramp of the interaction strength.
+Our work and another experiment reported very recently~\cite{LeeArXiv2023} are the first to make use of interaction ramps in studying the KZM in an ultracold quantum gas.

-\textit{Experiment}: The details of the trap and the pre-quench state preparation are outlined schematically in Fig.~\ref{fig:Schematic}, and described in greater detail in the the Supplemental Materials and Refs.~\cite{CaiPersistentPRL2022, AllmanPRA2023}.
-We begin with a roughly equal mixture of $10^5$ total $^6$Li atoms in the two lowest energy hyperfine states at a field of $98$ mT where the interaction parameter $1/(k_Fa)\approx -0.7$, which was determined from a numerical model of the full trapping potential.
-Here $a$ is the tunable s-wave scattering length and $k_F$ is the Fermi wave-vector.
-The reduced temperature $T/T_F$ is large enough such that $T>T_c$ and the system is in the normal state above the transition.
-We confirm this by performing in-situ thermometry on the atoms in the halo and find that $(T/T_F)_{\text{initial}}\approx 0.25$ \cite{Chevy2022,AllmanPRA2023}.
-From Gor'kov's critical temperature prediction $T_c/T_F=0.277\exp[-\pi/(2k_F|a|)]$ \cite{Gorkov1961}, we subsequently find $(T/T_c)_{\text{initial}}\approx 3$.
+The details of the trap and the pre-quench state preparation are outlined schematically in Fig.~\ref{fig:Schematic} and Fig.~\ref{fig:In-situ KZM}(a).
+Additional technical information can also be found in Refs.~\cite{CaiPersistentPRL2022, AllmanPRA2023}.
+We begin with a roughly equal mixture of $10^5$ total $^6$Li atoms in the two lowest energy hyperfine states, which have broad Feshbach resonance at 83.2 mT.
+We prepare the system at a field of $98$ mT where the tunable s-wave scattering length is $a=-0.236$ $\mu$m (-4460 $a_0$, with $a_0$ the Bohr radius).
+The atoms are transversely confined in a double ring dimple geometry superimposed upon a broad sheet-like background, where the radii of the inner and outer rings are 7.5 $\mu$m and 12.5 $\mu$m, respectively, with Gaussian half-widths of 1.5 $\mu$m, as shown in Fig.~\ref{fig:In-situ KZM}a and b.
+The inner and outer rings are kept at the same depth throughout the experiments, and the oscillation frequency for radial motion about their minima also remains constant at $f_r=5.5$ kHz.